Neighborhood Matching Fund awards $465,000 to Community-initiated Projects

 Construction of a 65’ x 80’ (approximate) sport court next to the Montlake Community Center playground and placement of four to five pieces of adult fitness equipment.

-Posted: September 5th, 2013 under Ballard District, Central District, Delridge District, Downtown District, East District, Front Porch, Grant Opportunities, grants, Greater Duwamish District, Lake Union District, Neighborhood Matching Fund, North District, Northeast District, Northwest District, Queen Anne/Magnolia District, Southeast District, Southwest District.
+Posted: September 5th, 2013 under Ballard District, Central Area District, Delridge District, Downtown District, East District, Front Porch, Funding Opportunities, grants, Greater Duwamish District, Lake Union District, Magnolia/Queen Anne District, Neighborhood Matching Fund, North District, Northeast District, Northwest District, Southeast District, Southwest District.

 Tags: grants, Large Projects Fund, Mayor Mike McGinn, Neighborhood Matching Fund, Seattle Department of Neighborhoods